-- teachers are responsible to recognize students’ exceptional needs in areas that include but are not limited to: reading, language, math, writing, organizational skills, social interactions or behavioral interventions
+- Teachers are responsible to recognize students’ exceptional needs in areas that include but are not limited to: reading, language, math, writing, organizational skills, social interactions or behavioral interventions

-- students with needs may require a modified academic program or modified grading scheme which may be documented on the student’s report, transcript or intervention plan
+- Students with needs may require a modified academic program or modified grading scheme which may be documented on the student’s report, transcript or intervention plan

-- parent involvement is paramount for student success and clear communication between professionals and parents is essential
+- Parent involvement is paramount for student success and clear communication between professionals and parents is essential

-Support service understands that by knowing our students as individual learners, we can ensure that differentiation and best practices are used to teach and assess learner outcomes.
+At HIS we understands that by knowing our students as individual learners, we can ensure that differentiation and best practices are used to teach and assess learner outcomes.
 We understand a balance of inclusion, accommodations, and/or attendance in a specialized class can be achieved to best meet the needs of our students.
 We understand that our Student Review Meeting Format is our guide for student intervention or discussing students.